fabrizio-tedeschi/product-service-ci-cd/README.md

 > [deploy-workflow.yml](.github/workflows/deploy-workflow.yml),
 > [docker-workflow.yml](.github/workflows/docker-workflow.yml)

 **SSH keypair** is a cryptographic keypair used for secure authentications in SSH connections.
-Ypu can read more about SSH keypair [here](https://www.ssh.com/academy/ssh/public-key-authentication).
+You can read more about SSH keypair [here](https://www.ssh.com/academy/ssh/public-key-authentication).

 When you want to communicate with an AWS EC2 instance you need an SSH keypair and you need set up your instance to accept conncetions with your public key.